 For more details on these differences, check out our complete comparison article: ServiceTrade vs. ServiceTitan

 ServiceMax, like other field service solutions, is designed to provide better visibility into your field service operations.
-They offer a number of products, such as Asset 360 for Salesforce, ServiceMax core, ServiceMax FieldFX (their mobile app), and ServiceMax Engage (for customer engagement).
+It offers a number of products, such as Asset 360 for Salesforce, ServiceMax core, ServiceMax FieldFX (their mobile app), and ServiceMax Engage (for customer engagement).

 However, when compared to ServiceMax, ServiceTitan offers: